 A great deal of important learning takes place outside the classroom.
 Traveling together, making use of community resources, and exposing the students to a variety of new environments is all part of bringing the learning experience into the community setting.
 School life is also enriched by additional field trips to such places as the Monterey Symphony, the Chabot Space and Science Center, the San Jose Museum of Technology, and the Monterey Bay Sanctuary.

 The Middle School spends the first week of school on a waste-free camping experience that includes learning experiences in Riparian, Marine, and Redwood ecosystems.
 Students participate in leadership and team-building activities designed to develop their skills at interfacing with their community outside their family of origin.
 Students keep self-reflective and scientific journals.
-The eighth grade spends two nights of the journey on an intensive primitive backpacking experience.
+The eighth grade has two very different journeys, traveling to Boston as an extension of their US History class and also spending two nights on an intensive primitive backpacking experience.

 A Parent’s Perspective

 [At the beginning of the school year] I joined the children and MMS faculty and alumni in Big Basin State Park.